erjavaskivuori/devops-with-k8s/README.md

-# devops-with-k8s
+# DevOps with Kubernetes

-Exercise submissions for DevOps with Kubernetes course at the University of Helsinki.
+This repository includes the exercise submissions for the DevOps with Kubernetes course at the University of Helsinki.

 ## Exercises